 Whether DIY is new to you, or you consider yourself an old pro, I have no doubt that you’ll find this information useful.
-Please take the time to read it thoroughly.
+Please take the time to read through the DIY recipe hints, tips and important information thoroughly.

 If you’re vegan and prefer not to use beeswax, substitute with candelilla wax – but reduce quantity by 50%.

 All carrier oils are interchangeable, depending on availability, and your preferences and skin type.
 This blog will help you decide which one will suit your skin type best.

 In most cases coconut oil (the type that solidifies) can be left out and replaced with shea butter and a carrier oil of choice (at a ratio of 50/50).

 These can be substituted with whatever you prefer to use or have on hand.
 Read this blog for more info on essential oils, plus blends inspiration.